Presents the Twenty-Fifth Annual

 In June 2016, he was once again appointed principal oboe of the Chicago Symphony, and he served in this position until April 2017.
 Klein plays on an F. Lorée Royal oboe made to his specifications by the Maison Lorée in Paris.

 Our evening recital is at 7:30 at First Evangelical Church in Vancouver, WA.
 Tickets are $15 and available at the door.
 There will be a reception following the concert with products available from our sponsors: MCW Woodwinds, RDG, and Jones Double Reed Products.
+Peter Christ of Crystal Records will also be selling CDs at the reception.

 Designed for intermediate through advanced oboists, this day-long seminar is devoted to all aspects of oboe performance with a different focus each year.
 Seminar includes a solo master class, instrument maintenance & repair session, ensemble playing, dinner and an evening recital featuring all workshop participants.